Motomami World Tour

 The Motomami World Tour was the third concert tour by Spanish singer Rosalía in support of her third studio album, Motomami (2022).
 Led by Live Nation Entertainment, the tour was officially announced on 18 April 2022.
 It began on 6 July 2022 in Almería, Spain, and concluded on 18 December 2022 in Paris, France, visiting cities in Europe, Latin America and North America throughout 46 dates.

-The tour was a commercial and critical success - it received positive reviews from critics and fans, who complimented the immersive stage design and setlist.
+The tour was both a commercial and critical success.
+It received positive reviews from critics and fans, who complimented the immersive stage design and setlist.
 The Motomami World Tour was attended by 440,000 people and grossed $30,4 million, surpassing her previous concert tour, the El Mal Querer Tour, as her highest-grossing tour to date.
 It became the tenth best performing female concert tour of the year worldwide.

 Background

 Rosalía released her third studio album Motomami on 18 March 2022.
 The alternative reggaeton album became Rosalía's first major LP release after the international recognition El Mal Querer brought her.
 It was a critical and commercial success, charting in many countries, including the United Kingdom and the United States, reaching the top 40.
 Tour manager Agustín Boffi had previously revealed during the Bime Pro music conference in Bilbao in October 2021 that Rosalía would embark on a "world tour in 2022" that had been prepared "for over a year".
 Boffi also revealed that the tour crew would be expanded to "over 150 people" compared to the 40 people that were working on her previous concert cycle.
 Initial rehearsals reportedly started in January 2022 while dancing practices began in April in Barcelona.
 Final rehearsals were held at Sant Jordi Club, where a private show was held for a dozen of selected fans on 2 July.

 The tour was first announced with 44 dates in April 2022 with tickets going on sale for North American fans on 21 April for American Express cardholders, and for European fans the following day.
 The tour started in Almería, Spain on 6 July 2022, and conclude in Paris on 18 December 2022.
 Additional shows were announced in Barcelona, Los Angeles, Madrid and New York City.
 Due to overwhelming demand, the São Paulo concert was moved from the Tokio Marine Hall to Espaço Unimed, a double-sized venue.
 Additional shows in Mexico City and Buenos Aires were announced, respectively in April and May.
 No opening acts were announced, although the concerts in Buenos Aires and Santiago had theirs announced the day before each show.